hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 .. function:: nextafter(x, y, out=None)

-   Return the next floating point number in a certain direction.
+   Return the next floating point value “after” *x*, in the sense that it is towards *y*.

 .. function:: not_equal(x, y, out=None)